-A good Prolog system might discover that the two conditions ${\sf I}>{\sf N}$ and ${\sf I}=<{\sf N}$ are mutually exclusive.
+A good Prolog system might discover that the two conditions I>N and I=<N are mutually exclusive.
 Then there will be no choicepoint.

 • However, for all other calls, tail recursion works: The memory complexity is still constant.
-Loops: Tail-Recursion (7)
+Performance Improvements is recycled for the last call in the rule (B_n) if